- The Joy of Aging

-As well as being a very active Minister’s wife, she has started Banner Groups in at least four of the Churches they served in and with the collaboration of the group have made some absolutely stunning banners.
+As well as being a very active Minister’s wife, she has started Banner Groups in at least four of the Churches they served in, and with the collaboration of the group, have made some absolutely stunning banners.

-On the night of 30th Dec, 1999 vandals broke into the Administration Block of the Church and when they found they couldn’t open the safe or any cabinets which might have contained things of value, they poured oil over things and set the place alight.
+On the night of 30th December 1999 vandals broke into the Administration Block of the Church, and when they found they couldn’t open the safe, or any cabinets which might have contained anything of value, they poured oil over things and set the place alight.

 Making Wedding Dresses

 When Bronwyn, their second daughter was married, Maureen saw the need to add to the sewing room by purchasing a Bernina overlocker.

-It was at this time that Maureen was diagnosed with Rheumatoid Arthritis.
-This has not held my brave friend back from all her many and varied hobbies which give her so much satisfaction and joy.
+Living with this has not held my brave friend back from all her many and varied hobbies which give her so much satisfaction and joy.

 No more Stashing

 Now they purchase what is required for each project which is much more satisfactory and saves a lot of time which would have been wasted by trying to use up scraps from previous banners.

 An Artist – Inspired by Beauty

-She also belongs to an Art Group that meet every Friday morning from 9am until 1pm to paint together.
+She also belongs to an Art Group that meets every Friday morning from 9am until 1 pm to paint together.

 A call was put out to all friends in the area to look out for lost paints and believe it or not, they were spotted at the side of the road just after to the turnoff to Kleinmond.

 These are Maureen’s Words:

-When I am painting I am lost in the wonder of the colours as they merge, move and bring to life something of the splendor that surrounds us.”
+When I am painting I am lost in the wonder of the colors as they merge, move and bring to life something of the splendor that surrounds us.”

-At the moment she has commissions to paint a dear little dog that was a beloved pet and another, a painting of a couple with theirs dogs on the beach, looking out to sea.
+At the moment she has been commissioned to paint a dear little dog that was a beloved pet and another, a painting of a couple with their dogs on the beach, looking out to sea.
 I can’t wait to see them completed.

-When I asked Maureen about the things she couldn’t do without in her studio, she said she is happy with everything she has but always loves painting with Lukas Paints and painting on 300gsm Bockingford paper.
+When I asked Maureen about the things she couldn’t do without in her studio, she said she is happy with everything she has, but always loves painting with Lukas Paints, and painting on 300gsm Bockingford paper.

 I know that she is often in pain, she has to place the work she is busy with, in such a way that it doesn’t cause more pain in her shoulders.